The Matter Timeline

 The Matter working group meets twice per year to come up with new version of the Matter standard.
 The standard is what Matter participating organizations, like Google, Apple, Samsung and more, use to create their apps and allow devices to work across ecosystems.
 It typically takes between 6-12 months for the primary App creators to implement the new version of Matter into their apps, which means these features are not available right away.

-Rumored is support for Camera streaming, which will likely use a side-channel protocol like RTSP over wifi or ethernet.
+Matter 1.5 officially introduces support for Camera streaming, utilizing a side-channel protocol like RTSP over wifi or ethernet, along with other stability improvements.

 The Matter 1.4.2 update delivers major improvements to transport reliability, BLE commissioning, PSA-based crypto, testing infrastructure, and spec alignment.
 It also refactors core components for better performance, modularity, and platform support.